 Sitting and waiting for something good to happen is probably the dumbest idea you might ever come up with.

 Great authors don’t wait for their muse in order to start writing, they simply sit on their buttholes and execute daily, regardless.
-World famous athletes surely want a bit more sleep.
+World-famous athletes surely want a bit more sugar in their daily meal.
 But if they really want the gold medal, they need to follow a strict schedule full of exercises and meals they don’t really love eating.

 Lesson #4: Satisfaction From Less

 Living in the 21st century comes with few perks but also, as you can imagine, with a few downsides.
-We get to choose from millions of different products, opportunities, food, people to fell in love with, still, immediately after we buy something, or start dating someone, we think to ourselves: “I had to buy the other pair of shoes #sadface”.
+We get to choose from millions of different products, opportunities, food, people to fell in love with.
+However, immediately after we buy something, or start dating someone, we think to ourselves: “I had to buy the other pair of shoes #sadface”.